gabjou/gabjou.github.io/_posts/2021-11-09-Gaussian mixture models Exchangeable ensemble forecast.md

 <figure>
   <img
   src="/assets/article_ensemble_forecast/figures/results.png"
+  alt="Comparison of generated clusters from the exchangeable ensemble and fitted clusters from GMM, DGMM and DEGMM.
+Squares represent cluster centres."
   >
   <em>Figure (2) - Comparison of generated clusters from the exchangeable ensemble and fitted clusters from GMM, DGMM and DEGMM.
 Squares represent cluster centres.
 Accuracy between the predicted cluster samples and the actual generated clusters is given in the title per model.</em>
 </figure>